 The irony depicted in this painting is the fact that this little girl would have zero access to any kind of media.
 No television or internet…no way of knowing what the iconic picture is on her T-shirt.
 The myth of the Mbuti (Pygmy) people may well have been something Disney would have fantasized in the earlier days of inception.
 The dehumanizing veil of humanity.

 More about the Mbuti (Pygmy) Community

-I met the Mbuti (Pygmy) people of Idjwi Island five years ago.
+I met the Mbuti (Pygmy) people of Idjwi Island six years ago.
 I heard from Kizungu, Director of Operations at World’s Collide and born on Idjwi Island, how badly the Mbuti (Pygmy) community was suffering from lack of food, poor housing conditions, no means to send their children to school, and no medical help.
 When I met them they spoke about these things but they also told me how the surrounding communities treated them like animals.
 They were clearly frustrated and hurt.
 Cultural myths about “others” are deeply rooted in most societies.
 What I felt from the Mbuti (Pygmy) people is that they just wanted to be treated the same as everyone else.

 Kizungu, members of adjacent World’s Collide projects, and I began helping by providing garden hoes so they could grow food more efficiently.
 Then a year later we began helping them by providing a stipend of basic food needs for their village.
 The children were also invited to join the temporary school being built on the island.

 Due to these interactions, the larger community has now accepted this marginalized group of people into the fold of the larger community.
 They are learning beside one another.
 They are growing food and working to build the permanent school together.
 Recently when the Chief's son died, the leaders from the surrounding Bantu community travelled to the Chief’s village to pay their respects… something that had never been done before.